egodigital/ego-cli/README.md

-backup        # Backups the current directory. build         # Shorthand for 'npm run build'. csv-split     # Splits one or more (huge) CSV file(s) into separates parts. docker-stop   # Stops all running Docker containers. docker-up     # Shorthand for 'docker-compose up'. git-checkout  # Checks out (to) a branch.
+backup        # Backups the current directory. build         # Shorthand for 'npm run build'. csv-split     # Splits one or more (huge) CSV file(s) into separates parts. chuck         # Print a random Chuck Norris joke.
+Jep it is true!
+Just try it 😎 docker-stop   # Stops all running Docker containers. docker-up     # Shorthand for 'docker-compose up'. git-checkout  # Checks out (to) a branch.